-Based on our collections, we display the commonalities and differences of civilisations from Africa, the Americas, Asia, Australia, Oceania, the Orient and Europe.
+Based on our collections, we display the commonalities and differences of civilisations from Africa, the Americas, Asia, Australia, Oceania, and Europe.
 We invite children and adults to become acquainted with a variety of civilizations and the people who shaped them.
 We encourage visitors to consider what may seem to be "strange" modes of thought, to reflect on points of view and to take away inspirations and new ideas for their own lives.

 We stand for open-mindedness and respect.
 We endeavour to promote an understanding of other cultures and to defeat xenophobia and discrimination – in Germany and elsewhere.
 Cooperation with specialists, curators and artists from the countries of origin of our collections is a matter of course for us.
 This leads to new perspectives and insights.
 As all parts of the world become increasingly linked, we refer to current social contexts and pose questions with an eye to the future.